AlexIoannides/py-package-template/README.md

 pipenv run python setup.py bdist_wheel
 ```

-This will create `build`, `py_pkg.egg-info` and `dist` directories - the wheel can be found in the latter.
+This will create `build`, `py_package_template.egg-info` and `dist` directories - the wheel can be found in the latter.
 This needs to be copied to the target system (which we are assuming has Python and Pipenv available as a minimum), where it can be installed into a new virtual environment, together with all downstream dependencies, using,

 ```bash
 pipenv install path/to/your-package.whl